-It plays an important role in repairing muscle tissue after training, and helps provide shock absorption for feet and organs, thus preventing injury.
+It plays an important role in repairing muscle tissue after training and helps provide shock absorption for feet and organs, thus preventing injury.
 There are different types of fat, with solid saturated fats (found in things like butter and animal fat) being the one to avoid.
 Monounsaturated and polyunsaturated fats that are liquid at room temperature (like olive oil) have multiple health benefits, including lowering cholesterol levels.

-Your body can only absorb 20g or so at a time though, so snack throughout the day, and remember to have a recovery shake or bar immediately after training.
-Bear in mind though that protein's only recruited to build muscle when you're training hard, and most people can't build more than 1kg of lean muscle in a month.
-So try eating more like Ron Swanson, mix your own protein shakes, and get biltong and nuts to graze on throughout the day.
+Your body can only absorb 20g or so at a time though, so snack throughout the day and remember to have a recovery shake or bar immediately after training.
+Bear in mind that protein's only recruited to build muscle when you're training hard and most people can't build more than 1kg of lean muscle in a month.
+So try eating more like Ron Swanson, mix your own protein shakes and get biltong and nuts to graze on throughout the day.

 We all know that it abounds in ready meals, fizzy drinks and junk food, and is one of the leading causes of obesity and diabetes.
-But did you know it can also weaken your body's immunity system, and plays havoc with your energy levels?
+But did you know it can also weaken your body's immunity system and plays havoc with your energy levels?
 Natural sweeteners like agave syrup are a much better alternative for your morning coffee and cereal, but it's even better to wean yourself off entirely.

 You want to avoid starve-binge patterns, as these tempt you to indulge in all the wrong things.
 Plan your snack times so you're never without food or drink for longer than four hours.
 Nuts, fruit, yoghurt and dried meat are all good bets.

 We don't mean for longer than a few weeks — it might start to become an obsession — but smartphone apps like MyFitnessPal are quick, easy and intuitive to use.
-They can help you get a good idea of what your diet currently looks like, and identify areas where you could improve.
+They can help you get a good idea of what your diet currently looks like and identify areas where you could improve.

 Not only are they much higher in sugar and salt, they'll also give you short energy spikes rather than a gradual release of energy.
 A good rule of thumb is to look at what you're about to eat and ask yourself, "How close to the raw ingredient is it?"
 For example, a baked potato is obvious, a ready meal lasagne… less so.

 Develop your strength and fitness

-This is stage two, if you like — stressing your body's muscles and systems so that they can then rebuild stronger and more efficient.
+This is stage two, if you like — stressing your body's muscles and systems so that they can then rebuild stronger and be more efficient.
 The key is variety, mixing things up so you don't get bored or sink into a rut.

 How many times have you seen riders start freewheeling as soon as they reach the top of a hill?
 By drilling your ability to change into a bigger ring as soon as you reach the top, it'll become second nature, and you'll have a powerful advantage over other riders that lets you quickly create a gap.
 Attack!

 It's a great way to warm up, get some impact training and high intensity cardiovascular work, and develop muscular endurance in the calves and shoulders.
 Aim to keep your head up and stay light and springy on your toes.
 Don’t ‘jump’ high over the rope, just elevate yourself enough to clear it and stay relaxed.
-It’ll take a bit of time to master the technique but stick with it because it’s a brilliant do-anywhere exercise.
-For a decent workout, try: 3 x 60 seconds with 30 seconds' recovery.
+It’ll take a bit of time to master the technique, but stick with it because it’s a brilliant do-anywhere exercise.
+For a decent workout, try three x 60 seconds with 30 seconds' recovery.

 English speakers may find the name amusing (guilty as charged), but it means 'speed play' in Swedish, and basically involves adding some intervals into your training.
-There's no specific structure to it, just set yourself some goals like, "I'll sprint to that lamppost, then rest for 30secs".
+There's no specific structure to it, just set yourself some goals like, "I'll sprint to that lamp post, then rest for 30secs".
 You'll burn more calories, improve your body's ability to react to changes in tempo, reduce the chances of injury, and keep things interesting.

-These cover your full cardio range from resting on the sofa watching TV up to eye-popping-sprint, and usually number five or six zones.
-Most training plans will tell you, "Ride steady in Zone 2 for 5mins" or similar, which basically means you ride at around 65% of your maximum heart rate.
+These cover your full cardio range from resting on the sofa watching TV up to an eye-popping-sprint, and usually number five or six zones.
+Most training plans will tell you, "Ride steady in Zone 2 for 5mins" or similar, which basically means you ride at around 65 percent of your maximum heart rate.
 To work out your maximum heart rate, a rough rule of thumb comes from our sister publication 220 Triathlon: subtract your age from the number 220.
 So for a 35-year-old, their maximum heart rate is around 185.
 This isn't 100% accurate though, there is a more accurate way to finding your max heart rate.